zenturin/A3U-Warpgate-Tweak/ForkChangelog.md

 - Ability to cancel custom outpost establishment (cancel task button will appear near establish button in the Commander menu), refined autocancel conditions
 - Press reporter spawn is back, also he will use press helmets from Laws of War DLC if it is turned on
 - Returned intel spawn to Cargo Towers, tables and intel will have enabled physics if building was destroyed
-- There is a chance that press reporter will spawn in Civilian Helicopter Fly-by helicopter crew
+- There is a chance that press reporter will spawn in Civilian Helicopter Fly-by event helicopter crew
 - Enemy squad leaders might have flares if they have underbarrel grenade launcher
 - Officers from Kill the Officer and Ambush Officer tasks will use officer uniforms and hats to help distinguish them from the rest of soldiers
 - Traitors from Kill the Traitor task will use an SMG or carbine and will have a distinct looks to help distinguish them from the rest of soldiers
 - Machinegunners and marksmen might have nightvision optics
 - Notebook trap bomb will have beep sound when explosion is imminent
 - Medical Vehicle reduces revive time to 8/16 seconds (for medic and non-medic) and allows medic to fully heal treated soldier on revive, added medical vehicles to more outpost types spawn pool
+- Medical objects will be dropped on ground when treatable person is player or player is medic
 - Increased cost (50->100) for trenches and obstacles contruction, increased cost of sandbag and concrete bunkers
 - Players can't build anymore when enemies are nearby
 - Howitzer support has it's own separate support category, adaptation for new support system
-- Mechanized Air QRF (former Vehicle Airdrop) Support minor tweaks and adaptation for new support system
+- Mechanized Air QRF (former Vehicle Airdrop) Support minor tweaks and adaptation for new support system, airdrops will be used for waved attacks and invader punishments
 - New garage-style placement for the rest of placement types (loot crate, vehicle box's vehicle shop, constructions and vehicle black market)
 - Colored rows in arsenal - red for forbidden items, yellow for limited items, grey for initial rebel equipment and white for unlocked and other types of equipment
 - Colored statuses for Occ/Inv aggression indicator in the top information bar and other notifications